 If your venue is equipped for more than one event at the same time, then it might be the case that there will be some going on simultaneously with yours.
 Think about how this will affect your event and make allowances.

 Depending on the scale of the event, you will need to allow enough time for setup and breakdown.
 Make sure to check the earliest access times and the latest breakdown available for the venue.
 If you (or any of your suppliers) will be picking up your items the next day, check to see if you have a secure location to store overnight.

 Make sure you're on the same page with costs as the venue.
 You don't want to blow your budget at a later date because there were add-on costs you hadn't factored in.

-Find out about any outdoor areas included in the venue hire and smoking areas for your attendees.
+Find out about any outdoor areas included in the venue hire for your attendees.
 Consider how far these areas are from the main space and if there is sufficient signage.

 Will some of your attendees be travelling for the event?
 Give consideration to the accommodation available at the venue or nearby, the number of rooms available/required and what kind of rates you may be able to negotiate for group bookings.

 We hope this list helps as a starting point for topics to discuss on your site visits!
 For more guidance on finding a venue or for help with your event programmes, get in touch with the team below.